a5c-ai/a5c/docs/cli/reference.md

 Behavior:

 - Pass `--use-github` to enable GitHub API enrichment.
 If no token is configured, the CLI exits with code `3` (provider/network error) and prints an error (no JSON is emitted by the CLI path).
+Token precedence: `A5C_AGENT_GITHUB_TOKEN` is preferred over `GITHUB_TOKEN` when both are set.
 - Offline by default: no network calls without `--use-github`.
 Output includes a minimal stub under `enriched.github`:

 > Offline states